HastarTara/The_Oddysey/README.md

 - SPLASH
   - add color theme toggle (so i can see for production without turning my dark flag off - also to get cool colorful inversions i.e. of splash page.
 Also swich the src of the logo (white to black, etc)
-  - work more on splash page - add lock mechanism? and change button so the the eye is centered again
+  - work more on splash page - add lock mechanism? remove  button so the the eye is centered again

 - TREES
   - add 'click image to read full article' above the image, and make the image the external link